Can a house have a tick infestation?

 How can I prevent a tick infestation?

 The best way to prevent ticks is to master your environment.
+Each climate deals with different issues.
+Make sure that you take all the necessary steps to control ticks in your local area.
 Make sure that grass is cut low and that areas stay dry.
 Ticks can go a very long time without feeding, but they prefer moist areas.
 That’s one of the reasons they become so active after a rain.
 They like to get up high to latch onto victims, and that typically means climbing up long grasses and weeds.

 Do I need professional tick control?